 Example #2

-By focusing on your unique skills and how you’d apply them on this specific team, you’ll make it easy for the hiring manager to envision you in the job.
+By highlighting your unique skills and how they align with the team’s needs, you make it easy for the hiring manager to see you as a beneficial addition to the team.